How To Make an External Call With Microsoft Teams

 Cons:

-Additional apps are not integrated and don’t solve the problem of not being able to place a call with Teams.
+Extra apps aren’t integrated and don’t solve the problem of not being able to place a call with Teams.

 The outcome is:

-• Multiple access points: Without the ability to place an external call with Teams, users need to sign into multiple devices and systems.
+• Multiple access points: Without the ability to make an external call in Microsoft Teams, users need to sign into multiple devices and systems.

 • Hardware duplication: You may have to invest in unnecessary user devices and infrastructure.

-• Decentralised information: Call records, contacts, message histories and more become harder to find and end up stored across different applications.
+• Decentralized information: Call records, contacts, and message histories, become harder to find and end up stored across different applications.

 • No federated presence: Using multiple applications prevents users from centrally updating their status and benefiting from presence notifications across all devices and communication channels.

-The ultimate goal should be to make Teams your only business collaboration tool.
-That means integrated external calling — and the gateway to that outcome is Microsoft Phone System.
+The ultimate goal is often to make Teams your only business collaboration tool.
+That means integrated external calling—and the gateway to that outcome is Microsoft Phone System.

 For a full rundown of purchasing options and Phone System capabilities, check out our blog — Microsoft Phone System Reviewed.